DTU-Nuclear-Energy/Squirrel/README.md

 This application is intended as a light weight and flexible implementation of the PK equation with the ability to capture the change in reactivity caused by the DNP movement and changes in temperature.

-If you use the Squirrel app considder citing:
+If you use the Squirrel app consider citing:
 🔗 [https://doi.org/10.1080/00295639.2025.2494182](https://doi.org/10.1080/00295639.2025.2494182)
 # DNP movement
 A good derivation of this can be found in Chapter two of Mathematical-Methods-in-Nuclear-Reactor-Dynamics.